nvrmind/AnimVRUnityToolkit/README.md

 - Stages with audio need to be imported twice the first time you import them.
 The import editor will show a "Fixup audio clips" button if that's the case.
 Just press it and you're good to go!

 ### If you run into any problems, please open an issue in this repository!

+Dario wrote a blog post on some of the technical considerations and implementation details on [his website](https://darioseyb.com/post/unity-importer/).

 ____
 ## Documentation
 ### Import Settings